 ROLE OF THE COMPENSATION COMMITTEE AND MANAGEMENT IN SETTING COMPENSATION: The Compensation Committee sets all elements of compensation for our NEOs based upon the NEO's contributions to the operating and strategic performance of the Company.
 The Compensation Committee considers the recommendations of the CEO in establishing compensation for all other NEOs.
-In addition, the CEO performs annual reviews of our senior executive officers and makes recommendations to the Compensation for our senior executive officers.
+In addition, the CEO performs annual reviews of our senior executive officers and makes recommendations to the Compensation Committee.
+The Compensation Committee reviews the recommendations and makes final decisions regarding compensation for our senior executive officers.